 Pour filling on top of prepared crust, and spread evenly.

 When you're ready to serve: use the foil overhang to lift the cheesecake bars from the pan and transfer them to a cutting board.
 Using a large, sharp knife, slice the slab into squares, wiping the knife clean with a damp cloth between slices.
+Top with lemon slices, if desired.
 Serve at once.

 Lemon Cheesecake Bars will keep, stored in the refrigerator, for up to 4 days.
 You may also freeze them for up to 2 months.To freeze: fully cool the cheesecake bars, then place the cooled cheesecake (whole or sliced) on a freezer-friendly platter and freeze, uncovered, until completely firm.
 Once firm, remove the cheesecake from the freezer and wrap it in heavy-duty aluminum foil.
 Then place it in a freezer bag; seal the bag and return it to freezer for up to 2 months.
 When ready to serve: remove the foil and defrost in the fridge overnight.